-- 1. Remove all material from the machine. - 2.
-Thoroughly wash the machine to remove all dirt, mud or debris. - 3.
+- 1. Remove all material from the machine. - Thoroughly wash the machine to remove all dirt, mud or debris. - 3.
 Inspect all rotating parts for entangled material.
 Remove all entangled material. - 4.
 Check the condition of the belts and pulleys.
 Replace or adjust as required. - 5.
-Add fuel stabilizer to the fuel tank. - 6.
+Do one of the following: - If the machine will be in storage for one to three months, add stabilizer to the engine fuel and drain the carburetor. - If the machine will be in storage for longer than three months, replace the engine fuel with an alkylate or appropriate engineered fuel.
+These fuel types prevent the buildup of insoluble solids (deposits) in the engine.
+For more information, see Engine Fuel on page 34.
+For instructions, see Replace the Engine Fuel. - 6.
 Run the machine a few minutes to dry the moisture from inside the machine. - 7.
 Turn fuel valve off. - 8.
 Move the feed hopper up and lock. - 9.
 Touch up all paint nicks and scratches to prevent rusting. - 10.
 Remove ignition key and store in a secure place. - 11.
 Remove the battery and store it in a cool, dry area on wooden blocks or a wooden pallet.
 Charge it monthly to maintain an adequate charge. - 12.
 It is best to store the machine inside.
 If that is not possible, cover with a waterproof tarp and tie down securely. - 13.
 Store in an area away from human activity. - 14.
 Do not allow children to play around the stored unit.